New York fashion shows carry on, unruffled by deep snow

 "People have had to stretch their creativity," Paige said.

-Ruffian kicked off with clothes that the designers Brian Wolk and Claude Morais said were inspired by images of Sherlock Holmes, saloons, opium dens and the debauchery of New York's Bowery neighborhood, brought to life with rich silks, velvets and embroidery.
+Ruffian kicked off with clothes that the designers Brian Wolk and Claude Morais said were inspired by images of Sherlock Holmes, saloons, opium dens and the debauchery of New York's Bowery, brought to life with rich silks, velvets and embroidery.

 Ruffian showed chalk-striped blazers, tweed jackets and high-necked blouses, perked up with corsets and floral flounces.
 Eye-catching pieces were made of shimmering metallic boucle.